publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schIII/ptII/m__us_usc_t8_s1431.md

 [Previous](./../../../../../..//us/usc/t8/ch12/schIII/ptII/m__us_usc_t8_s1430.md) | [Next](./../../../../../..//us/usc/t8/ch12/schIII/ptII/m__us_usc_t8_s1432.md) | [Root of Title](./../../../../../../) | [Other Versions of this Document](https://publicdocs.github.io/go/links?ns=uslm&ref=%2Fus%2Fusc%2Ft8%2Fs1431)

 ## § 1431.
-Children born outside the United States and residing permanently in the United States; conditions under which citizenship automatically acquired
+Children born outside the United States and residing permanently in the United States; conditions under which citizenship automatically acquired; determinations of name and birth date

-    (a)
+     (a) __In general__

      A child born outside of the United States automatically becomes a citizen of the United States when all of the following conditions have been fulfilled: